ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 - Shallow copy is used to copy the reference pointers just like it copies the values.
 These references point to the original objects and the changes made in any member of the class will also affect the original copy of it.
 Whereas, deep copy doesn’t copy the reference pointers to the objects.
 Deep copy makes the reference to an object and the new object that is pointed by some other object gets stored.
 The changes made in the original copy won’t affect any other copy that uses the object.
 - Shallow copy allows faster execution of the program and it depends on the size of the data that is used.
 Whereas, deep copy makes it slower due to making certain copies for each object that is been called.

-## 72- How can the ternary operators be used in python?
+## 72- How can the ternary operators be used in Python?

 In Python, the ternary operator is known as the conditional operator or ternary conditional operator.
 It is an operator that takes three arguments: a condition, a result for the condition being true, and a result for the condition being false.